charlax/python-education/advanced_python/advanced_python.md

 Decorators are an extremely versatile tool.
 Here's some examples:

+* [`functools.cache`](https://docs.python.org/3/library/functools.html#functools.cache) is a simple unbounded memoize function.
 * Celery uses them to define tasks from Python functions.
-* Flask uses them to attach routing metadata (such as method and URL) to Python functions.
+* Microframeworks such as Flask and fastapi use them to attach routing metadata (such as method and URL) to Python functions.
-* Flask-cache uses them to cache the result of functions.
-It hashes the parameters to get the caching key.
-* Mock uses them to define the context in which a specific object will be mocked.
+* `unittest.mock` uses them to define the context in which a specific object will be mocked.
 * SQLAlchemy uses them for all sorts of different use.
 One of the most interesting one is `hybrid_attribute`, which basically lets you define an attribute once that can be used both as a class attribute and as an instance attribute.

 #### Further reading